ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Ideally, a startup CTO will prove adept in all three areas, though most people will specialize in just one or two.
 If your business needs a focus that isn't your expertise, it may be worth asking yourself if you can execute that task more effectively by delegating it to a coworker.
 Especially at an early stage startup, most technical cofounder/cofounder CTOs will be internal tech-focused.
 Usually There'snot much other work to be done at this stage!

-It's a very common pattern for that person to find themselves stretching into internal people or external focuses as the company grows, and that s not always a desirable transition for that person.
+It's a very common pattern for that person to find themselves stretching into internal people or external focuses as the company grows, and that's not always a desirable transition for that person.
 It's not a personal failure to admit that your specialty or your motivation is in tech and that people management isn't a great fit, but quite the opposite.
 Identifying your superpowers and architecting a role in the company to leverage that superpower is how you add the most value, and the company should hire somebody else whose superpower is, for example, people management to fill that role.

 If you find yourself stuck in a role you're unhappy with, it's vital that you acknowledge the mismatch both to yourself and to your CEO. is doesn t mean giving up your position as a founder or leader, or as a respected and high-impact person within the company.